GLOBAL MARKETS-Stocks, yields fall; data suggests U.S. economy cooling

 Global asset performancehttp://tmsnrt.rs/2yaDPgn

-(Reporting by Caroline Valetkevitch in New York Additional reporting by Amanda Cooper in London and Herbert Lash and Gertrude Chavez-Dreyfuss in New York Editing by Jonathan Oatis and Matthew Lewis)
+(Reporting by Caroline Valetkevitch in New York Additional reporting by Amanda Cooper in London and Herbert Lash and Gertrude Chavez-Dreyfuss in New York Editing by Jonathan Oatis, Matthew Lewis and Deepa Babington)

 ((caroline.valetkevitch@thomsonreuters.com))